 Home Birth – Can I Deliver Here?

 You are typically a candidate for home birth only if you have a low-risk pregnancy, although some midwives may accept a VBAC.
 Additionally, some states do not license lay midwives.
+(Lay midwives are those who are not certified nurse midwives.)
 This can make finding a home birth midwife and verifying her credentials more difficult.

 Home Birth – Staff and Support